chewtoys/lifestylemaniacs/contents/the-two-health-suckers-you-need-to-avoid-now.md

 But let's get real, we cannot deprive ourselves completely from sugars.
 The important thing is to identify the sources with high amounts and eliminate them.
 Probably the **worst sugar and sweetener sources are beverages**, and those should be substituted with water.

 If you are sedentary and have metabolic issues, you should quit sugar and sweetener consumption altogether.
-Otherwise, **a tablespoon of raw honey a day** should be enough; honey is also extremely honey in small daily amounts.
+Otherwise, a tablespoon of **raw honey** a day should be enough; honey is also extremely honey in small daily amounts.
+The safest sweetener out there is **stevia**, which is safe in small amounts (one teaspoon per day).

 Nevertheless, **start small**.
 Eliminate sugar in baby steps not entirely from the beginning.